Phagmodrupa dynasty

+History

 The foundation of the Phagmodrupa

 Founder Changchub Gyaltsen came from the monastic principality Phagmodru ("sow's ferry crossing"), which was founded as a hermitage in 1158 by the famous Kagyu scholar Phagmo Drupa Dorje Gyalpo.
 It was situated in the Nêdong district southeast of Lhasa.
 Some time after the death of the founder in 1170, some of his disciples met and organized a true monastery, called Dansa Thil (Wylie: gdan sa mthil, 1198).
 Phagmodru evolved into a large and wealthy estate around the monastery, which was governed by members of the Lang family.
 They maintained a variant of the Dagpo Kagyu school of Buddhism known as the Phagdru Kagyu.
 When Mongol rule was imposed on Tibet in the mid-13th century, Phagmodru became an appanage under Hülegü Khan (d.
 1266), forming one of the thirteen myriarchies (divisions) of Central Tibet.
 Towards the end of the 13th century the myriarchy fell on hard times and lost territory.
 Its fortunes were revived by Changchub Gyaltsen, who became lord of the fief in 1322.
 He managed to defeat various local opponents at a time when the Yuan dynasty, overlord of Tibet, was on the decline.
 The Sakya regime, centered in Tsang (West Central Tibet) had hitherto wielded power over Tibet on behalf of the Mongols.
 However, Tai Situ Changchub Gyaltsen superseded Sakya in the period 1354–1358, thereby recreating an autonomous Tibetan state.

 Mongol ruler Toghon Temür was beset by inner troubles, and so preferred to confirm the acquisitions of Changchub Gyaltsen, and conferred the titles darakache and tai situ (grand tutor) on him.
 The Ming dynasty made no attempt to reinstate the tight grip on Tibet once exercised by the Mongols.
 In 1372 the Hongwu Emperor conferred the title Guanding Guoshi on Changchub Gyaltsen's successor Jamyang Shakya Gyaltsen (r.
 1364–1373) together with a jade seal.